Iodine Deficiency Test

 How does the Iodine Deficiency Test work?

 With the help of a collection cup and a transfer pipette, collect a small amount of urine.
-Next, send the urine sample in a sample tube to our certified specialist laboratory.
+Next, send the urine sample in a sample tube to our medical specialist laboratory.
 A few days later, you will receive a notification by email that your results are ready.
 You will then find your personal results report in your cerascreen account by logging in on our website or via the My cerascreen app.

 What does the results report tell me?